Get active! Tips to promote physical activity

 Make exercise part of their daily routine

-Encourage the person in your care to schedule a regular time in the day to complete an exercise program or physical activity.
+Encourage the person you provide care for to schedule a regular time in the day to complete an exercise program or physical activity.

 Completing the exercise program at the same time each day (for example, every day after lunch) will ingrain the activity into their schedule and become part of their regular, daily routine.